Audi A3 (2012 – 2020) Review

 Audi A3 (2012 – 2020) At A Glance

 Comfortable and high quality premium hatchback, low emissions diesel engines including economical 1.6 TDI, very refined at speed yet handles well in corners.

 Top models are close to £30k new.

 The styling is familiar.
 Audi was not especially daring with the design but it echoes other Audi models and is a neat and unfussy design.
-Elsewhere, on VAG's MGB integrated subframes, this A3 is very different from the the model it replaces.
+Elsewhere, on a new Volkswagen Group platform, this A3 is very different from the model it replaces.

 It's similar in length but a longer wheelbase means better interior space and a larger boot.
 The interior design is impressive too.
 This is no scaled up version of the A1, instead the A3 got its own unique interior with some nice design touches and a real touch of finesse.